truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLITwoFactor.md

 {{< expand "Setting the Password Validity Window">}}

 #### Description
-The `update window` command extends the validity of one-time passwords, and requires you to include an integer.
+The `update window` command extends the validity of one-time passwords and requires you to include an integer.
 Enter the command string, then press <kbd>Enter</kbd>.
 The command returns nothing when successful, and returns an error when you enter an invalid integer.